Blog

 Areas of Practice

 If you and your future former spouse both want to keep your dog after the divorce, continue reading to find the answers you need.
-Personal and Marital Property in Florida Custody of the dog in a divorce requires a discussion of personal and marital property.
-Personal property refers to assets...
+2023 Update: Florida eliminated permanent alimony and established a 50/50 custody presumption effective July 1, 2023 (SB 1416 / Ch.
+2023-301).
+While pet custody remains a...

 Child Support and Grandparents Who Have Custody The person who pays child support typically is the non-custodial parent and the person paid is most often the parent who is raising the children.
 Non-parent guardians and grandparents can also seek child support if they have custody.
 In some cases, grandparents have...